-We plan to conduct a randomized placebo-controlled multi-hundred patient global Phase 2b trial assessing three dose levels of subcutaneously administrated rosnilimab in moderate-to-severe RA for up to six months on well-established endpoints including ACR20/50/70 and DAS28.
-We expect to initiate this trial in the third quarter of 2023 with top-line interim data anticipated by midyear 2025.
-We also plan to conduct a second global Phase 2 trial, in an indication to be announced, with trial initiation anticipated by the end of 2023.
+We are conducting a randomized placebo-controlled 420-patient global Phase 2b trial assessing three dose levels of subcutaneously administrated rosnilimab in moderate-to-severe RA for up to 28 weeks on well-established endpoints including ACR20/50/70 and DAS28-CRP.
+We anticipate reporting top-line data on the primary endpoint in the RA trial by mid 2025.
+We are also conducting a randomized placebo-controlled 130-patient, global Phase 2 trial assessing two dose levels of subcutaneously administered rosnilimab in moderate-to-severe UC for up to 24 weeks on well-established endpoints including clinical remission on the modified Mayo score ("mMS"), clinical response on the mMS and endoscopic remission.
+We anticipate reporting top-line data on the primary endpoint in the UC trial in the first half of 2026.